LHC experiments for long-lived particles of the dark sector: Dedicated LLP Experiments at the LHC

 \subsection{MAPP -- MoEDAL Apparatus for Penetrating Particles}

-The MoEDAL (Monopole and Exotics Detector at the LHC)~\cite{Pinfold:2009oia} experiment at the Large Hadron Collider (LHC) is mainly dedicated to searches for manifestations of new physics through highly ionising particles in a manner complementary\cite{DeRoeck:2011aa} to ATLAS and CMS.
+The MoEDAL (Monopole and Exotics Detector at the LHC)~\cite{Pinfold:2009oia} experiment is mainly dedicated to searches for manifestations of new physics through highly ionising particles in a manner complementary\cite{DeRoeck:2011aa} to ATLAS and CMS.
 It is the first dedicated \emph{search} LHC experiment.
-The principal motivation for MoEDAL is the quest for magnetic monopoles~\cite{Mavromatos:2020gwk} and dyons, as well as for any massive, stable or long-lived, slow-moving particle~\cite{Fairbairn:2006gg} with single or multiple electric charge arising in various extensions of the SM.~\cite{Acharya:2014nyr} The MoEDAL detector~\cite{Mitsou:2020hmt} is deployed around the region at Interaction Point~8 (IP8) of the LHC in the LHCb~\cite{Alves:2008zz} vertex locator cavern.
-It is a unique and, to a large extend, passive detector based on three different detection techniques: nuclear track detectors, magnetic monopole trackers and TimePix pixel devices.
-MoEDAL has pioneered the quest for magnetic charges, by being the only contender in the high-charge regime~\cite{MoEDAL:2016jlb,Acharya:2016ukt,Acharya:2017cio,Acharya:2019vtb} and by being first in constraining the existence of dyons~\cite{MoEDAL:2020pyb} in colliders and in investigating the Schwinger thermal production of monopoles.~\cite{Acharya:2021ckc} More analyses, also on electric charges, are ongoing.~\cite{Mitsou:eps2021}
+The principal motivation for MoEDAL is the quest for magnetic monopoles~\cite{Mavromatos:2020gwk} and dyons, as well as for any massive, stable or long-lived, slow-moving particle~\cite{Fairbairn:2006gg} with single or multiple electric charge arising in various extensions of the SM.~\cite{Acharya:2014nyr} The MoEDAL detector~\cite{Mitsou:2020hmt} is deployed around the region at interaction point~8 (IP8) of the LHC in the LHCb~\cite{Alves:2008zz} vertex locator cavern.

+It is a unique and, to a large extend, passive detector based on three different detection techniques: nuclear track detectors (NTDs), magnetic monopole trackers (MMTs) and TimePix pixel devices.
+MoEDAL has pioneered the quest for magnetic charges, by being the only contender in the high-charge regime~\cite{MoEDAL:2016jlb,Acharya:2016ukt,Acharya:2017cio,Acharya:2019vtb} and by being first in constraining dyons~\cite{MoEDAL:2020pyb} in colliders and in investigating the Schwinger thermal production of monopoles.~\cite{Acharya:2021ckc} More analyses, also on electric charges,~\cite{Acharya:2021yzs} are ongoing.~\cite{Mitsou:2021vhf}